akaicomet/Amazon/README.md

 who is not single node but actually very large group so that we could think it as core group surrounded by smaller peripheral group.
 Core group has strong tie within the group meaning that customers are more likely to do co-purchasing within the group where peripheral group doesn’t.
-This helps you to understand promo and sales strategy
+This helps you to understand promo and sales strategy.